TriOCuBe/TFT-Bot/README.md

 * Adding the (`-v` or `--verbose`) argument will enable more verbose debug logging
   * This toggles whether the verbose logging should log to console / window.
 Verbose logging will always log to the log file.
 * You can use the config file below to "save" these settings

+## Optional: Install Tesseract-OCR & Enable economic decision-making

+By default, or if we could not find tesseract on your system, the bot will use a straight-forward logic of constantly leveling, rolling and buying units.
+To change this, we support economic decision-making backed by reading the accurate value of your gold from your screen.
+However, this **requires** Tesseract-OCR to be installed, which you can download a pre-built Windows installer for [here](https://github.com/UB-Mannheim/tesseract/wiki).
+For this bots purpose, you can deselect everything in the components to install to only install the bare minimum.

+After you have downloaded and installed Tesseract-OCR, set `mode` under `economy` to `ocr_standard` in the `config.yaml`.

+The bot will (at its next start-up) attempt to detect where Tesseract is installed.

+If that does not work, please manually override it in the `config.yaml`.

 ## Configuration
 If you want to use frequent settings / "set it and forget it", you can do so by editing the `config.yaml` file in the data folder (`%APPDATA%\TFT Bot`).